Sk3llington/Elastic_Stack_Server/README.md

 `done` closes the `for` loop.

-Now we can run the same short script command with a few modifications, to test that `filebeat` is logging all failed attempts on all web servers where `filebeat` was deployed.
+Now I can run the same short script command with a few modifications, to test that `filebeat` is logging all failed attempts on all web servers where `filebeat` was deployed.

-We want to run a command that will attempt to SSH into multiple web servers at the same time and continue forever until we stop it:
+I want to run a command that will attempt to SSH into multiple web servers at the same time and continue forever until I stop it:

 ```bash
 while true; do for i in {5..7}; do ssh Web_1@10.0.0.$i; done
 ```

-Now let's breakdown the syntax of our previous short script:
+Now let's breakdown the syntax of my previous short script:

 `while` begins the `while` loop.